bellon-donardelli/Hist-unmix/README.md

 	2. Put these files together in a folder of your preference.

 	3. Hist-unmix is, essentially, an ipynb-file.
 So Jupyter Notebook is mandatory!
 Go ahead to https://www.anaconda.com/ and download and execute the ANACONDA graphical installer (depending on your operating system).
-	If you already have ANACONDA installed in your machine, skip this step.
+	If you already have ANACONDA installed on your machine, skip this step.

-	4. Now, there are two options to install the libraries.

-		Option A (general installing of components): Open the Anaconda prompt and type (sequentially press ENTER):

-				pip install numpy matplotlib scipy pandas ipywidgets seaborn plotly
+	4. Because Python libraries are constantly updated, the best of guaranteeing that Hist-unmix is working is to use an envonrment.yml file as:

-		Option B (create an env): Open the Anaconda prompt and type each of the lines bellow (press ENTER between each of those):
+		Create an env: Open the Anaconda prompt and type each of the lines below (one per time, pressing ENTER between each of those):

 				cd your/directory/where/the/code/files/are
 				conda env create -f environment.yml